About Sporting Wheelies

 To be successful, you will have:

-- Demonstrated skills and/or lived experience in communicating with people with disabilities
+- Lived experience and/or experience working with people with a disability.

 Accredited Exercise Physiologist